TUDelft-IN4303-2014/assignments/milestone3-codegen/overview.md

 #### Implementation Details

 The projects hides nearly its entire implementation from you.
-Only the signature for MiniJava abstract syntax trees is accessible.
-You can find it in  `lib/assignments/MiniJava.str`.
+You can find the signature for MiniJava abstract syntax trees in  `lib/assignments/MiniJava.str`, and the signature for desugared ASTs in `lib/assignments/assignment2.str`.
+This file also connects external strategies which implementations are hidden, for example `type-of`.

 ## Material